What is my nationality? – A question posed by many living overseas

 What is the nationality of an American living abroad?

-American expats living overseas will still need to determine how much taxes they will pay to the Internal Revenue Services.
+American expats living overseas will still need to determine how much taxes they will pay to the Internal Revenue Service.
 Use our free IRS tax estimator online tool.

 What's the status you are born with